 In Hungary, the "Second National Climate Change Strategy 2014-2025, with a view to 2050" has been completed.
 The Strategy shows tendencies and describes the expected processes, which include the increase in the frequency of major floods.
 Hungary reviewed the Flood Design Water levels in 2014, the analysis options are performed using several methods, and the statistical analyses are performed using flow modelling (1D).
 Based on the studies, flood levels and flood yields with different probabilities of occurrence can be modified.
-In the modelling, the effects of climate change can be taken into account primarily by analyzing the hydrological edges, thus ensuring that both the recorded load levels and the shape of the flood wave were as accurate as possible.
+In the modelling, the effects of climate change can be taken into account primarily by analyzing the hydrological time series.
+The longest possible time series were taken into account when recording the hydrological edges, thus ensuring that both the recorded load levels and the shape of the flood wave were as accurate as possible.
 Since even the longest time series were up to 112 years old, in many cases it was necessary to extrapolate from the available time series.
 This was done using the available data, taking into account the changes.
-Thus, it was also able to take into account the effects of climate series of climate changes.
+Thus, it was also able to take into account the effects of climate change, as trends in the data sets outlining the changes.